kmridha92/terraform-docs-demo/doc/header.md

 Important notes
 ```
 * No direct pushes to main branch
-* checked out branch name should always start with feature or bugfix
+* checked out branch name should always start with feature or bugfix or test
 ```

 ### `How to use`